 These benefits include:

-- lower rates of employee turnover
+- Lower rates of employee turnover.

-- reduced employer liability
+- Reduced employer liability.

-- improved profitability, due to increased productivity and decreased costs of health care
+- Improved profitability due to increased productivity and decreased costs of health care.

-- workforce diversity reflecting a range of age groups, sexes, talents and skills
+- Workforce diversity reflecting a range of age groups, sexes, talents and skills.

-- improved employee morale
+- Improved employee morale.

-- access to international funding for mine development
+- Access to international funding for mine development.

-- company reputation and secured social licence to operate.
+- Company reputation and secured social licence to operate.

-Mining and metals operations can also be affected by other infectious diseases – for example, the 2014 outbreak of Ebola (predominantly, Western Africa) and the outbreak of Zika in multiple regions in 2015/2016 could also potentially have an impact on the safety of personnel and their families travelling in and out of vulnerable areas.
+Mining and metals operations can also be affected by other infectious diseases, eg the 2014 outbreak of Ebola (predominantly in Western Africa), the outbreak of Zika in multiple regions in 2015 and 2016 and the Covid-19 global pandemic, all have an impact on the safety of personnel and their families travelling in and out of vulnerable areas.